 1) A money pizza: My son loves money.
-I imagine most 11-year-olds do.
-They love to collect it and they love to spend it.
-So we made our boy a pizza out of bills and coins.
+I imagine every 11-year-old boy does.
+He loves to collect it and he loves to spend it.
+Money is a perfect present for an 11-year-old boy but giving money as … money … is no fun.
+So we made our 11-year-old boy a pizza out of bills and coins.
 A friend gave me this idea: Get an empty pizza box, write a note on the inside cover: “Since you can’t live on pizza alone, I thought you’d like a little dough.”
 We made our money pizza with $1 and $2 bills.
 The “toppings” were silver dollars, half dollars, and gold Susan B. Anthony coins.
 We taped the bills to the bottom of the box with folded over masking tape.
 The grin on his face when he opened the pizza box was as wide as an extra large pie.

-2) The Encyclopedia of Immaturity: One of the best books ever written if you like practical gags, clever costumes, and silly jokes.
-A perfect gift for kids of any age (I bought a copy for my older brother when he was turning 43), but especially for 11-year-old boys.
+2) The Encyclopedia of Immaturity: The Encyclopedia of Immaturity is one of the best books ever written if you like practical gags, clever costumes, and silly jokes.
+A perfect gift for kids of any age (I bought a copy for my older brother when he was turning 43), but an especially perfect present for an 11-year-old boy.

 5) A day off: My friend who lives outside of New York City declares a “Marcus Day” twice a year.
 Instead of walking her son to school, she walks him to the subway and they head into the city for a day of sightseeing and mother-son bonding.
 If your son’s birthday falls on a school day, finagle the day off from work and spend the day with him instead.
 Your time and attention are often the best present you can give your child.